-► Console Redirection Settings (for EMS)
+► Console Redirection Settings (for EMS) (Available when Console Redirection set to Enabled)

-Out-of-Band Management Port
+Out-of-Band Mgmt (Management) Port

 This feature selects a serial port in a client server to be used by the Windows Emergency Management Services (EMS) to communicate with a remote host server.
-The options are COM1 (Console Redirection) and COM2/SOL (Console Redirection).
+The default option is COM2/SOL (Console Redirection).